hawley-jeffrey-bah/payment-accuracy/website/pages/programs/sba-7-a-loan-guarantees-purchases.md

       programs meet regularly to discuss improper payment related issues that may be common to all teams.
     Mitigation_Strategy: atp3_1
-  - Action_Taken: Planned
-    Completion_Date: FY2024
-    Description_Action_Taken: SBA plans to continue its staff training in order to provide staff an understanding of the most common root causes of the improper payments.
-SBA will also provide training to staff and lenders on the new requirements in its Standard Operating Procedures.
-SBA will continue to provide regular feedback to Loan Center management and staff regarding Improper Payments, Root Causes, and Corrective Actions.
-SBA will also continue to have Quality Control and Quality Assurance staff meet regularly to discuss issues common to all.
-    Mitigation_Strategy: app3_1
   Confidence_Level: 95% to <100%
   End_Date: 03/2023
   Hide_Improper_Payment_Estimates_Doughnut_Chart: false